backlineint/webcomponents-wtf/slides/presentation.md

 # Stencil

+Quick look.

 ---

 # Using web components with a framework

+Didn't do my homework?

 ---

 # My more educated views on web components

+I'd use a framework, but one that is pretty close to the spec.

 On an infinite timescale, web components will win.

 But how infinite?
 And will it be this version of Web Components?

+^ I know how lit element converts to standard web component stuff if Google goes out of business.

+---

+Thanks / Q&A